-It’s all well and good offering global shipping but how much is it going to cost you?
-Not only in the money sense but in time and developing your website to offer these options.
-It is common for e-commerce business to find global suppliers that have warehouses across the world that stock their products.
-This can, depending on the scale of your operation, help reduce time and costs for your business.
+It is common for an eCommerce business to find global suppliers that have warehouses across the world that stock their products.
+The feasibility of this can depend on the scale of your operation, help reduce time and costs for your business.

 Consumers will also expect online shopping to be simple.
-Products should be easy to find.
-Present shipping costs, taxes, and duties Delivery-date estimates should be as accurate as possible.
-The process for returns should be clear and easy to comprehend.
+Products should be easy to find, and shipping costs, taxes, and duties should be clear.
+After dispatching, delivery-date estimates should be as accurate as possible.

 Postal overseers create rules in each country that order how shipments must be addressed and prepared.
 Each country has import and export laws.